IanTeddy/IanTeddy/README.md

 Welcome to my Github! 👋 I am a Computer Science student from Japan and currently studying in Toronto.
 I love learning algorithms and am passionate about building innovative software applications.

+## 🗽 About Me
+*  I’m currently working on JavaFx projects.
+*  I’m currently learning React.js and ASP.NET.
+*  💬 Ask me if you need a Japanese tutor 🇯🇵!
+I'm teaching Japanese as a part-time.
+*  My Motto is *"If You Can Dream It, You Can Do It."* -Walt Disney

 ## 🛠 Languages and Tools
 <p align="left">
 <!-- Java -->